-In addition to this, council officers, benchmark and review best practice as part of the continuous improvement process.
+In addition to this, Council officers, benchmark and review best practice as part of the continuous improvement process.

-4. CORPORATE PERFORMANCE IMPROVEMENT OBJECTIVES 2023-24
+4. CORPORATE PERFORMANCE IMPROVEMENT OBJECTIVES 2024/25

-2023-24 Performance Improvement Objectives Associated Statutory Aspects of Improvement Associated Community Plan Framework Outcome Associated Corporate Plan 2019- 2030 Objective Objective 1: We will support our residents through the Cost of Living Crisis Strategic Effectiveness; Service Quality; Service Availability; Fairness; Sustainability; Innovation and Efficiency "Our citizens enjoy good health and well-being."
-Communities and agencies work together to plan and deliver better services, address disadvantage and improve the quality of life for everyone.
-Why has this objective been chose n?
-Our people are facing rising goods and energy prices, inflation and other costs of living pressures.
-We understand the stresses and pressure these factors are putting on households, and are committed to providing support.
-Through good community planning, we are working wi an incredible network of community groups, charities and other local organisations to help our residents.
+2024/25 Performance Associated Statutory Aspects of Improvement Associated Community Plan Associated Corporate Plan 2024- Improvement Objectives Framework Outcome 2030 Objective Objective 1: We will support our residents through the Cost of Living Crisis Strategic Effectiveness; Service Quality; Service Availability; Fairness; Sustainability; Innovation and Efficiency "Our citizens enjoy good health and well-being."
+Working in partnerships to plan and deliver better services, address disadvantage and improve the quality of life for everyone.

+Why has this objective been chosen?

+Our people continue to face rising goods and energy prices, inflation and other cost of living pressures.
+We understand the stresses and pressures these factors are putting on households, and are committed to providing support.
+Through good community planning, we are working with an incredible network of community groups, charities and other local organisations to help our residents.

 What will we do?
-We will have succeeded in 2023-24 if: In partnership, support and signpost our residents to food and fuel poverty interventions (eg. Oil stamp savings scheme, food banks, grow it and eat it.)
-Make use of our Community Centres and social spaces to provide warmth and peer support for residents.
-Implementation of Health and Wellbeing initiatives.
-Improve the Community Grant process to make funding more easily accessible.
-Antrim and Newtownabbe as a result of advice provided by and Newtownabbey.
+We will have succeeded in 2024/25 if: In partnership, support and signpost our residents to food and fuel poverty interventions (E.g. Social Supermarket, Oil Stamp Savings Scheme, Food Banks, Grow It and Eat It) Make use of our Community Centres and support the Community and Voluntary sector, to provide social spaces to provide warmth and peer support for residents Implementation of Health and Wellbeing initiatives Improve the Community Grant process to make funding more easily accessible • £400K grant funding is supported through Community

+- Keep ticket prices for performances and events at affordable rates - Work in partnership with Community Advice Services to ensure wraparound support for residents. - We maintain and ideally increase ticket sales for performances and events

+2024/25 Performance Associated Statutory Aspects of Associated Community Plan Associated Corporate Plan 2024- Improvement Objectives Improvement Framework Outcome 2030 Objective Objective 2: We will protect and improve the environment, supporting Antrim and Newtownabbey to become a sustainable, green, climate-adapted Borough.
+Strategic Effectiveness; Sustainability; Efficiency and Innovation "Our citizens live in safe, clean and vibrant places."
+"The facilities and support we provide will lead to a more active, healthy and sustainable community."
+"We will work towards being environmentally sustainable and reducing the impact of Council services by improving our environmental performance and reducing our carbon footprint."
+"We will maximise the tourism potential of the Borough by developing attractive and sustainable destinations and experiences."
+"Operate a proactive and efficient planning service that promotes positive sustainable development and growth."

+We recognise that our activities and services can have positive and negative impacts upon the environment, and that we need to manage them to improve our performance and manage risk.
+We are committed to protecting the environment by minimising any adverse environmental impact, while creating opportunities for enhancing positive environmental effects to improve the quality of life for people.
+We aim to inspire others by continuously improving the environmental performance of our operations, and continue to promote to reduce, reuse and recycle.